iMDsoft announces Dedalus as their Channel Partner in Australia and New Zealand for MetaVision Clinical Information System, iMDsoft's best of class product suite

 iMDsoft is a worldwide leader in Clinical Information Systems, with a specialty in critical care, anaesthesia, and acute care.
 Hundreds of hospitals and health networks in 24 countries use MetaVision, the company's flagship suite, to improve care quality and enhance financial results.
 The global Channel Partners program offers an end-to-end approach for distribution partners to deliver iMDsoft's best in class software. iMDsoft is a wholly owned subsidiary of N. Harris Computer Corporation.

 MetaVision has been especially important during COVID, as it provides hospitals with the flexibility to easily configure the system on their own to manage COVID workflows.
-Learn more at imd-soft.com.
+Learn more at www.imd-soft.com.

 DEDALUS Founded in Florence in 1982 by the current Chairman Giorgio Moretti, Dedalus Group is the leading healthcare and diagnostic software provider in Europe and one of the largest in the world.
 The shareholding structure ensures stability and great financial capacity through the presence of Ardian, the largest private investment company in Europe and the fourth in the world.
 Starting in 2016, Dedalus has accelerated its expansion strategy by targeting the growing demand for innovative and comprehensive ICT and Clinical transformation solutions.
 With the acquisition of Agfa Healthcare IT, Dedalus consolidated its leadership as pan-European player in the healthcare software industry, with a leading position in Hospital IT (HCIS) and Diagnostic (DIS) in Germany, Italy and France.
 The acquisition of DXC's healthcare IT business continues this journey and gives Dedalus a market leading position in UK and Ireland and further expands its presence globally.
 Today Dedalus has a strong footprint in Northern Europe, Austria, Switzerland, Spain, China, Brazil, Australia, New Zealand and several locations in Latin America, the Middle East and Africa, having a presence in over 40 different countries.
 Thanks to its undisputed cutting-edge portfolio of leading, new generation solutions, Dedalus covers the whole spectrum of needs for healthcare operators, supporting over 6,000 hospitals and 5,000 laboratories around the world.
 Learn more at http://www.dedalus.com/anz